hyunmoon/wordcrypt/README.md

     5. `-l : Encrypt the lines containing the specific string ex) -l "str1" "str2" "str3"`
     6. `-i : Input file (if no -i switch, the program will read from the standard input)`
     7. `-o : Outout file (if no -o switch, the program will write to the standard output)`

-For example,

-1. You have a confidential document and you only want to encrypt key pieces in the text
-You can do:
-	`python wordcrypt.py -s "James Bond", "May 7th, 2013" -i data.txt -o encrypted.txt`

-2. You have a text file containing your club member's information and you want to encrypt their phone numbers and email addresses.`
-You can do:
-	`python wordcrypt.py -l "phone" "email" -i data.txt -o encrypted.txt`

 ## Useful Commands: